MeetingLawyers/ios-sdk-legacy-sample/README.md

 ## Authentication

-Authentication verifies that the provided user token is correct and, therefore, can initiate the chat.
+Authentication verifies that the provided user token is correct and, therefore, it can initiate the chat.

 ```swift
 MediQuo.authenticate(token: "token") { (result: MediQuo.Result<Void>) in